Skip to content

 Implementing strict CSRF protection, AES-GCM encryption, and distributed mutexes from scratch for one integration is painful.
 Doing it for a large ecosystem of SaaS platforms is a maintenance nightmare.
 This is exactly why teams are abandoning point-to-point connectors.

 Our architectural philosophy is simple: handle security declaratively.
-The complex mechanics of PKCE, state validation, and token concurrency live entirely within our generic execution pipeline.
-Adding a new integration becomes a matter of configuration, not writing bespoke authentication handlers.
+The complex mechanics of PKCE, state validation, token concurrency, and white-labeled OAuth clients live entirely within our generic execution pipeline.
+Adding a new integration - or swapping in your own OAuth credentials - becomes a matter of configuration, not writing bespoke authentication handlers.

 Treat token lifecycle management as a fundamental infrastructure primitive, not an afterthought.
 That way, developers stop fighting OAuth edge cases and get back to building the actual product.